Analytics

 • Users: Shows user logon information.

-A standard user requires delegated access to the Analytics page.
-For more information, see Review EPM Roles
+A standard user requires delegated access to this page.
+For more information, see About user roles and resources.

 The following application types are shown in the Applications tab.
 From here you can easily make policy amendments, using our recommended matching criteria for applications.